 To use Teams for business telephony, enterprises will need to connect the Microsoft Phone System (a virtual PBX that’s hosted by Microsoft in the cloud) to the public telephony network.
 That means either using Microsoft Calling Plans or setting up Direct Routing, which is typically done through a managed service provider.

-Let’s take a deep dive into the differences between Microsoft Calling Plans and Direct Routing.
+Let’s take a deep dive into the differences between Direct Routing vs Calling Plans.
 We’ll cover the advantages, disadvantages, and reasons that companies should choose each solution.

 Let’s get started.

 Microsoft Calling Plans

 Microsoft Calling Plans are provided on a per-user-per-month basis and consist of a phone number for inbound calls and a bundle of minutes for outbound calls.
 This allows users to make and receive external phone calls.
 Organizations can choose Domestic or International Calling Plans, depending on the needs of users.
 With these plans, Microsoft acts as the PSTN carrier and provides the connection from Phone System to the public telephony network.
 Microsoft currently offers Calling Plans to users in 16 countries.

 Using Microsoft’s Calling Plans, organizations can quickly get started with cloud-based telephony.
 Companies can rely on Microsoft for all of their telephony needs without searching for third-party providers or PSTN carriers.

 If an organization has fairly simple telephony requirements, and all users are located in countries where Calling Plans are offered, then they can be a straightforward solution to consider.

 While Microsoft Calling Plans are simple to deploy, they have some limitations as well.